cryptr-examples/cryptr-node-express-passport-sample/README.md

 >💡
 >
-> You can either
+> You can either :
 >
 > test with an active front implementation that targets your Express
 >
-> or you can use our REST API to generate different JWT samples, see our [online documentation](https://docs.cryptr.co/docs/rest-api/token-customization#get-a-jwt-sample) that allows you to test different cases depending on the parameters you sent.
+> use our REST API to generate different JWT samples, see our [online documentation](https://docs.cryptr.co/docs/rest-api/token-customization#get-a-jwt-sample) that allows you to test different cases depending on the parameters you sent.

-Now you can test again the route with the token as Authorization Bearer header and you should have access to the resource if the token is valid.
+Now, you can test again the route with the token as Authorization Bearer header and you should have access to the resource if the token is valid.

 ```bash
 curl --location --request GET 'http://localhost:3001/private' \